Skip to main content

 What is the average school rating in Florence, South Carolina?

-The average MySchoolScout composite score for schools in Florence is 6.1 out of 10, based on academic achievement, student growth, equity, and school environment.
+The average MySchoolScout composite score for schools in Florence is 5.8 out of 10, built from student growth, poverty-adjusted academic achievement, and school environment — plus college readiness for high schools.

 What is the top-ranked school in Florence, South Carolina?

-The top-ranked school in Florence on MySchoolScout is Wilson High with a composite score of 8.8/10.
+The top-ranked school in Florence on MySchoolScout is St Anthony Catholic School with a composite score of 8.7/10.

 What is the best elementary school in Florence, South Carolina?